-At the current stage, Doha Bank has decided that it is premature to obtain independent assurance for disclosures although it may consider external independent assurance in the near future.
-The company's annual financial statements were however independently audited and assured by its External Auditors - Ernst and Young.
+At the current stage, Doha Bank has decided that it is premature to obtain independent assurance for disclosures although it may consider external independent assurance in the future.
+The company's annual financial statements were however independently audited and assured by its External Auditors - KPMG.